| He was second at 2018 IHSA Nationals when this photo was taken and again on December 1st in the high medal division at the Holiday Tournament of

 something that will not be allowed in regular IHSA competition.
 Sweet Briar earned enough

+points to claim the 8th place team finish.
 The University of South Carolina was the big surprise, topping all teams save for SCAD with

 three blue ribbons and claiming Reserve Champion honors.
 The Fighting Gamecocks got blues